 National Museum in Kraków

-These collections illustrate Ottoman rifles and carbines of related decorative traditions including gold damascened steel and silver-mounted stocks.
+These collections preserve Ottoman firearms of related decorative traditions, including gold damascened steel and silver-mounted stocks.

 Auction Comparanda